GRIDAPPSD/gridappsd-state-estimator/README.md

 ````

-Then ActiveMQ C++ client library, ActiveMQ-CPP, should be downloaded from the URL below as a Unix source code distrubtion.
-This distribution should be extracted under the state-estimator directory, the same location as the SuiteSparse and json repositories.
+The ActiveMQ C++ client library, ActiveMQ-CPP, should be downloaded from the URL below as a Unix source code distrubtion.
+Both the 3.9.4 and 3.9.5 releases have been successfully used with state estimator.
+The tar.gz or tar.bz2 distribution should be extracted under the state-estimator directory, the same location as the SuiteSparse and json repositories.

 ````
     - https://activemq.apache.org/components/cms/download